ChrisSchulze/portfolio/portfolio/works/project-2.md

 Approach

 For the self service validated UX was key.
 We went through several iterations of prototypes.
-In each step we reworked user flows, improved wording and design.
+In each step we tested our assumptions in lab tests with our target audiences.
+Afterwards we reworked user flows, improved wording and design.
 Until we got it right.

 ![](/upload/Carglass_Images_2.jpg)